What is buildings and contents insurance?

 The cost of buildings insurance is partly based on the rebuild value of the property and whether you live in an area at risk of flooding.

-Your contents insurance quote factors in how much cover you need to protect all of your possessions, the crime stats for your postcode, your claims history and any optional extras you add on to your policy, such as accidental damage cover.
+Your contents insurance quote factors in how much cover you need to protect all your possessions, the crime stats for your postcode, your claims history and any optional extras you add on to your policy, such as accidental damage cover.

 It's important to have enough cover to adequately protect your property.
 It's also important to make sure you're not paying for cover you don't actually need.
 Our article How much home insurance do I need? can help you work out what's right for you.

-And remember, if you own your property, combining your buildings and contents cover with the same insurer could get you a better deal and make life easier for you if you needed to claim.
+And remember, if you own your property, combining your buildings and contents cover with the same insurer could get you a better deal and make life easier for you if you need to claim.